coderiders22/Rise11_Full_Stack_Assignment/README.md

 ## **Assumptions**
 - The assignment focused purely on frontend development, so no backend/API integration was included.
-- For dynamic functionality (e.g., progress bar updates), mock data was used to simulate interactions.
-- Assumed that some placeholders in the image, such as profile icons or chart data, could be replaced with static examples for demonstration purposes.
+- Assumed that some placeholders in the image, such as profile icons, could be replaced with static examples for demonstration purposes.

 ---